bakdata/streams-bootstrap/charts/README.md

 ## Development

-You can add new charts in a separate folder or update an existing ones.
+You can add new charts in a separate folder or update existing ones.
 To update the helm repository please run:

 ```
 helm repo index . --merge <your-chart>